NationalSecurityAgency/maat/README.md

 - ROADMAP.md : Current status of Maat supported features, and items on our roadmap.

+- am-ui/maat-attestation-manager-ui-TUTORIAL.md: Tutorial for setting up the Attestation Manager User Interface to step through a recent measurement.

 - documentation/source/
   - quick_start.txt :	     	Contains building, installation, and configuration
     		    	     	instructions for installing Maat from source

   - basic_tutorial.txt :     	Contains a series of tutorials for getting Maat running in different basic scenarios to perform userspace measurement (to be followed after completion of quick_start.txt)

   - multirealm_tutorial.txt: 	A series of tutorials to demonstate execution of Maat in a multi-realm attestation scenario.
 		      	     	Introduces Copland and some more complex use cases.

-- ui/ui-TUTORIAL.md : 	     Basic tutorials for Maat that use a prototype Maat web interface in lieu of the command line to request attestations from Maat
+- management-ui/ui-TUTORIAL.md: Basic tutorials for Maat that use a prototype Maat web interface in lieu of the command line to request attestations from Maat

 BUILDING
 ============